AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

   >
   >This improvement requires an additional step after performing the upgrade.
 Refer to the **Technical evolutions** section below.

 * The cleanup workflow has been enhanced.
 Orphaned worktables of all deleted workflows are now also deleted automatically by the cleanup workflow.
+[Learn more](../../production/using/database-cleanup-workflow.md#cleanup-of-workflow-instances).

+* Certificates for iOS mobile application with the iOS HTTP2 connector are now validated before sending push notifications preventing deliveries to fail because of expired certificates.

+* The management of HTTP proxy connections has been improved.

+**Other changes**

+Legacy SMS connectors are now deprecated.
+Refer to the [Deprecated features page](../../rn/using/deprecated-features.md).

+You can no longer use your own Litmus account to provision and use Inbox rendering in Adobe Campaign.
+[Learn more](../../delivery/using/inbox-rendering.md).

+To better distinguish views from folders, the color of view names has been changed from dark blue to dark cyan.
+[Read more](../../platform/using/access-management.md#about-views)

+* Campaign Classic can now be connected to Microsoft Dynamics CRM accounts hosted in the UK, India and Canada regions.
+This concerns Office 365 and Dynamics 2015 (on-premise) type deployments.

+* Campaign now performs a TLS verification to check that the hostname of the server matches the hostname in the provided certificate.

+* The Delivery and tracking statistics table now displays one entry by delivery for the SMS channel, instead of one entry by delivery recipient.

+* Added an error message in the log file to warn users when the downloaded file is larger than the disk space.

+* The following functions are now available for the Snowflake connector: MonthsAgo, DaysAgoInt, ToDateTime, YearsAgo.

 **Technical evolutions**

 This new build updates shared memory and requires an additional step after performing the upgrade.
 As a Campaign administrator, you need to remove memory segments.
-This steps is mandatory, as old segments will prevent nlserver/nlsrvmod from starting.
+These steps are mandatory, as old segments will prevent nlserver/nlsrvmod from starting.

 On Windows, a system restart is needed.